chaconlab/IMOD/TUTORIAL.md

 1 6 8.701856E-01
 ...........
 </pre>
-<p>Each line represents one spring.
-The first and second colums are the atomic indices (begining with 1), and the third is the force constant.</p>
+Each line represents one spring.
+The first and second columns are the atomic indices (beginning with 1), and the third is the force constant
-<p>To obtain a Kfile template for your macromolecule that you can adapt to your convenience, use:
+To obtain a Kfile template for your macromolecule that you can adapt to your convenience, use:
 ```
 >imode 1ab3.pdb -P 1 --k1_c 10 --save_Kfile -o imodeKc
 ```
-The resulting file, <b><a href="media/files/imodeKc_Kfile.dat">imodeKc_Kfile.dat</a></b>, will contain the force constants for current potential energy model, in this case, the simple cutoff model.</p>
+The resulting file, <b><a href="media/files/imodeKc_Kfile.dat">imodeKc_Kfile.dat</a></b>, will contain the force constants for the current potential energy model, in this case, the simple cutoff model.</p>

 ### Dealing with huge systems?